wolfysdl/EA-OTools/README.md

 FSH packing options:

-`fshWriteToParentDir` - save .fsh in parent directory
+`-fshWriteToParentDir` - save .fsh in parent directory

 When packing .fsh files, FSH-related options like `-fshLevels`, `-fshFormat`, `-fshRescale`, `-padFsh` can be used.